 Identify Breeding Sites

-Mosquitos lay their eggs in stagnant water, so the first step in controlling their population is to eliminate any standing water around your property.
-Here are common places to check:
+Mosquitos lay their eggs in stagnant water, so the first step in controlling their population is to eliminate any standing water around your property and yard.
+Here are common places to check (including common household items):

 Take Action